admjs/obsidian-mcp/README.md

 ## Features

-- 🔐 **Secure Authentication**: API key-based authentication for secure connections
+- 🔐 **Authentication**: API key-based authentication for secure connections
 - 🌐 **HTTP Server**: Local HTTP server for MCP client communication
-- 🌉 **Bridge Script**: Included bridge script for seamless MCP protocol translation
+- 🌉 **Bridge Script**: Included bridge script for MCP protocol translation
 - ⚙️ **Auto-Configuration**: Automatic configuration generation for MCP clients
+- 🧠 **System Prompt**: Customizable AI system prompt that's automatically enforced
-- 🛠️ **Rich Tool Set**: Comprehensive tools for vault interaction
+- 🛠️ **Tool Set**: File operations, search, templates, and vault management tools
 - 🔄 **Real-time Communication**: Direct communication between MCP clients and Obsidian

 ## What is MCP?

 The Model Context Protocol (MCP) is a standardized way for AI assistants to connect to external data sources and tools.
 This plugin makes your Obsidian vault accessible to MCP-compatible AI clients like Claude Desktop.

+## System Prompt

+The system prompt defines how AI assistants interact with your Obsidian vault.
+It's automatically loaded when MCP clients connect to your vault.

+### How it works:
+- **Automatic Enforcement**: The system prompt is loaded through a required initialization tool
+- **First Tool Called**: MCP clients must call the `obsidian_init_required` tool before accessing any other vault tools
+- **Context Loading**: This initialization loads your custom system prompt as the AI's behavioral context
+- **Consistent Behavior**: All AI interactions follow your specified guidelines

+### System Prompt Enforcement:

+The system prompt is enforced through MCP's tool system:
+1. **Required Initialization**: The first tool (`obsidian_init_required`) must be called before any vault access
+2. **Automatic Loading**: This tool loads your custom system prompt as context
+3. **Behavioral Guidelines**: The AI receives your specific instructions for working with your vault
+4. **No Manual Steps**: This happens automatically in MCP clients

+### Workflow Integration:

+The system prompt works with other plugin features:
+- **Templates**: Reference your template directory and preferred template usage
+- **Search**: Guide how the AI should search and organize information
+- **File Operations**: Set rules for creating, modifying, and organizing files
+- **Periodic Notes**: Define how daily/weekly/monthly notes should be handled

 ## Available Tools

+- **Vault Initialization**: Required first tool (`obsidian_init_required`) that loads system prompt context
 - **File Operations**: List files, read content, append content, delete files
 - **Search**: Simple text search and complex metadata-based search
 - **Periodic Notes**: Access daily, weekly, and monthly notes
 - **Recent Changes**: Get recently modified files
+- **Templates**: Access to note templates from your configured templates directory
-- **Vault Management**: Comprehensive vault interaction capabilities
+- **Vault Management**: Vault interaction capabilities

 ## Installation